 This law also established the “72 hour” or “3 day rule”, a minimum holding period fordogs and cats held in animal shelters in North Carolina.
 This rule is still in effect today and found in §130A-192 and §19A‑32.1.
 We will explore these statutes in Section 10 Rabies Control and Section 12 Animal Welfare Act.

+From 2000 to 2017 households nationwide owning dogs increased from 68 million dogs owned to close to 90 million dogs.
+Cat ownership increased proportionately the same.
+Dogs and cats considered once only valuable for work or nuisances became family members and public awareness to animal welfare issues is now main stream.
+The pound master and the dog pound have given way to the animal control officer and to the animal shelter.
 Increasing dog and cat ownership, under funding and the lack of easily accessible population controlmeasures is resulting in a dog and cat population overwhelming animal shelters in North Carolina and many other states.
-North Carolina reported receiving over 280,000 animals in 80 facilities in 2001 and the euthanasia of these animals ran into high numbers, as many as 95% of dogs and cats entering some shelters were destroyed.
-The state averaged destroying 60-65% of all animals received for many years.
+North Carolina reported receiving over 280,000 animals in 80 facilities in 2001 and the euthanasia of these animals ran into high numbers; as many as 95% of dogs and cats entering some shelters were destroyed.
+Overall, the state averaged destroying 60-65% of all animals admitted to animal shelters for many years.

 Municipal, or government operated, animal shelters are not regulated by Federal law nor are North Carolina’s governments required to construct or maintain an animal shelter.
 North Carolina gives local governments the option to construct an animal shelter but it is not required.